openwsn-berkeley/openwsn-on-iotlab/A8/parser/README.md

 - Don't remove the parent if there is no activity heard from it.
 - Correct the TIMEOUT of sixtop
 - Only allow one sixtop transaction at one time.
-(To support multiple transaction, it required to maintain multiple state machine for each sixtop transaction.)
+(To support multiple sixtop transaction, it required to maintain multiple state machine for each sixtop transaction.)

 ### Actions/Ideas